The Path (The Last of Us): Conception and writing

-"The Path" was written by series co-creator Craig Mazin.
+"The Path" was written by The Last of Us series co-creator Craig Mazin.

 "The Path" was written by The Last of Us series co-creator Craig Mazin and directed by Peter Hoar.
-Hoar's return to the series was announced in January 2024; he previously directed the first season episode "Long, Long Time".
+Hoar's return to the series was announced in January 2024; he previously directed the first-season episode "Long, Long Time".
+"The Path" was edited by Simon Smith, who previously worked with Mazin on Chernobyl (2019).
 The writers felt the episode's opening moments should pay respects to Joel, particularly due to the audience's grief; Mazin considered it important to focus specifically on family, as the series's opening episode initially focused on Joel, Sarah, and Tommy, of whom only Tommy remains.
 Tommy originally had more dialogue in the scene addressing Ellie, but it was later cut to one line about Sarah.
 Series co-creator Neil Druckmann—who co-directed and co-wrote The Last of Us Part II (2020), the game on which the second season is based—found the scene moving.

-Druckmann thought the series provided an opportunity to follow Jackson in the aftermath of Joel's death, which is featured in the game but not expanded upon.
+Druckmann felt the series provided an opportunity to follow Jackson in the aftermath of Joel's death, which is featured in the game but not expanded upon.
 The writers thought Ellie being forced to remain in hospital for three months gave her more time to reflect on Joel's death and consider her next actions.
 Mazin considered the scene at Joel's grave an opportunity for viewers to grieve, akin to a funeral, before Ellie and Dina proceed to Seattle.
-Mazin and Hoar compared Ellie's scene with Gail to a "fist fight", with both characters dueling with their words and intellect.
+He and Hoar compared Ellie's scene with Gail to a "fist fight", with both characters dueling with words and intellect.
 Mazin felt Ellie's retrieval of Joel's gun—instead of other belongings like his watch—reflects her relationship with Joel: they saved each other using violence and she intends to avenge him the same way.